Unruly tourists: What's fact and what's fiction?

 They left litter on an Auckland beach, refused to pay for meals, stole from service stations and have since had threats made on their lives.

-It's been a whirlwind nine days since the supposed and now infamous "Johnson" clan hit the headlines.
+It was a whirlwind nine days since the supposed and now infamous "Johnson" clan first hit the headlines.

-What began as Auckland woman Krista Curnow's annoyance at the massive amount of rubbish left on Takapuna beach erupted into international headlines and came close to a political dispute with the Irish.
+What began as Auckland woman Krista Curnow's annoyance at the massive amount of rubbish left on Takapuna beach erupted into international headlines and came close to a political dispute with Ireland.

 Auckland Mayor Phil Goff even dubbed them a "pack of a***holes".

-The family appear to be almost talking in riddles; telling the public they're from Ireland yet tell media and authorities they're English.
+At times the family appeared to be almost talking in riddles; telling the public they're from Ireland yet telling media and authorities they're English.
 Ask people from either origin and they'll tell you these travellers are from the other.

-The Johnsons appear to like how confused Kiwis, and every other interested reader around the world, have become over their rambunctiousness which has angered locals from Auckland, Hamilton and now Wellington.
+The Johnsons seemed to relish how confused Kiwis, and every other interested reader around the world, became over their rambunctiousness, which angered locals from Auckland, Hamilton and Wellington.

-The Gypsy Scammers in NZ Facebook page has been rollicking with not only sightings, but also threats.
+The Gypsy Scammers in NZ Facebook page was rollicking with not only sightings, but also threats.

-The travellers are also causing concern amongst the hospitality and tourism industries as reports of their whereabouts spread from town to town.
+The travellers were also causing concern among the hospitality and tourism industries as reports of their whereabouts spread from town to town.

-A Hobbiton spokesman said they'd been inundated with "tip-offs" - some even from police - that the group were "20 minutes away" or arriving soon.
-The news had caused a bit of angst and meant ensuring there were appropriate staff at the front counter in case they did turn up.
+A Hobbiton spokesman said they had been inundated with "tip-offs" - some even from police - that the group were "20 minutes away" or arriving soon.
+The news caused a bit of angst and meant ensuring there were appropriate staff at the front counter in case they did turn up.

 But what of these tourists?
-Are they travellers, are they British or Irish, why did they leave their rubbish at Takapuna beach, did they pay for food at several Auckland restaurants?
+Were they travellers, were they British or Irish, why did they leave their rubbish at Takapuna beach, did they refuse to pay for food at several Auckland restaurants?

 WHO ARE THEY?